 The Company has incurred \$2.8M of development expenses relating to the waste heat to power technology.
 The development expenses have been recorded to intangible assets.
 The Company has not amortized any of the waste heat to power development expenses as the technology has not reach the commercialization stage.
-The Company received \$0.6M of funding from Sustainable Development Technology Canada (SDTC) for the development of the waste heat to power technology relating the development expenses relating to the waste heat to power technology.
+The Company received \$0.6M of funding from Sustainable Development Technology Canada (SDTC) for the development of the waste heat to power technology relating the development expenditures already incurred.
+The funding was recorded to intangible assets, effectively reducing the development expenses relating to the waste heat to power technology.